 I first heard about the sternwheelers (The Mary F. Graff, The Victorian, The Schwatka, The Seattle No.3, The Julia B., The Tyrrell), during a trip to Dawson City, famous for being at the heart of the Klondike Gold Rush, and less than 2 miles from where the boats are found.

 A local man I was speaking to included the graveyard in a long list of suggested to-dos.
 Curious, I asked him to tell me more.
-It’s he described an authentic adventure, not a commercial tourist attraction, exploring the wreckage and I was immediately intrigued.
+He described exploring the wreckage as an authentic adventure, not a commercial tourist attraction, and I was immediately intrigued.

 Two days later, I gathered my gear and was on my way, camera in hand.

 During the gold rush era, the sternwheelers, named for the massive paddle wheels attached to their rears, were the main mode of transportation.
 More than 250 negotiated the muddy waters of the Yukon River carrying freight and prospectors hoping to strike it rich.